tenephor/atomizer/README.md

 3. Each video file is scanned for its atomic meta data
 4. The meta data is harvested and saved into a .csf file, one row per video file.

+An example of output (only a few columns shown):
 ![output](output.png)

 ## The Atomic Meta Data Harvested: